Our Honey Products!

-Most of our customers are familiar with the honey available from our Des Moines apiary - it has a robust flavor as a result of multiple florals available along the Des Moines river, as well as the native florals planted on our property - the native Agastache on our property adds a unique flavor to this honey, and has been a long-standing favorite of many customers.
+Most of our customers are familiar with the honey available from our Des Moines apiary - it usually has a robust flavor as a result of multiple florals available along the Des Moines river, as well as the native florals planted on our property.
+The native Agastache and the Tall Ironweed on our property adds a unique flavor to this honey, and has been a long-standing favorite of many customers.
+This year the nectar tastes different - it is the most delicious honey the bees have produced in eight years - and it is a small batch.
+Only 140 pounds were produced this year - we highly recommend that you grab some of this honey while it is still available - everyone who tastes it marvels at the unique and utter sweetness of this nectar!

 Our colonies are located on a friend's property - the land is in the Conservation Reserve Program (CRP), and we are ecstatic with the honey that is produced from this location.
 A mild, very sweet wildflower honey!